Logical block addressing: LBA-assisted translation

 When the BIOS is configured to use a disk in LBA-assisted translation mode, the BIOS accesses the hardware using LBA mode, but also presents a translated CHS geometry via the INT 13h interface.
 The number of cylinders, heads, and sectors in the translated geometry depends on the total size of the disk, as shown in the following table.

 LBA48

 The current 48-bit LBA scheme was introduced in 2002 with the ATA-6 standard, raising the addressing limit to 2^{48} × 512 bytes, which is exactly 128 PiB or approximately 144 PB.
 Current PC-compatible computers support INT 13h Extensions, which use 64-bit structures for LBA addressing and should encompass any future extension of LBA addressing, though modern operating systems implement direct disk access and do not use the BIOS subsystems, except at boot load time.
-However, the common DOS style Master Boot Record (MBR) partition table only supports disk partitions up to 2TiB in size.
-For larger partitions this needs to be replaced by another scheme, for instance the GUID Partition Table (GPT) which has the same 64-bit limit as the current INT 13h Extensions.
+Disks partitioned with MBR use 32-bit logical block addressing LBA to handle the total number of physical or logical sectors, that is, they can handle a total maximum of 4,294,967,296 sectors (2^32).
+This means that traditionally a maximum data limit of 2 tebibytes could be stored per hard disk, since these have a physical and logical sector size of 512 bytes.
+This limit can be exceeded up to 16 TiB with a physical and logical sector of 4096 bytes.